sebastiantoh/tp/docs/UserGuide.md

 Gives a suggestion of the most similar command (if exists) to an unknown user input.

 <div markdown="block" class="alert alert-info">
-This feature does not guarantee that the suggestion will always be the most similar command to the unknown user input.
+This feature gives an approximate result for the most similar command.
-This feature also does not guarantee that whenever there is no suggestion given, there is no similar command to the unknown user input.
 </div>

 **Example**: